Selenium Commands every Developer or Tester must know

 Selenium is indisputably one of the most preferred tools when it comes to test automation for any software.
 It is widely used for functional testing and cross browser testing of websites.
-It is very popular among the QAs because Selenium WebDriver is compatible with leading programming languages like Python, Java, Ruby to facilitate automation of popular browsers like Chrome, Firefox, Edge, etc. This means that QAs can quickly write Selenium test cases in their preferred language.
+It is very popular among the QAs because Selenium WebDriver is compatible with leading programming languages like Python, Java, Ruby to facilitate browser automation of popular browsers like Chrome, Firefox, Edge, etc. This means that QAs can quickly write Selenium test cases in their preferred language.

 Besides being flexible in terms of programming language, Selenium framework also has firm community support from contributors across the world.

-Being proficient at Selenium is a necessity for any QA who intends to run frequent and extensive automated tests.
+Being proficient in Selenium is a necessity for any QA who intends to run frequent and extensive automated tests.
 For this purpose, it is essential to master the specific basic Selenium commands and methods.
 These commands are simple functions or methods defined in several object-oriented programming languages.

 This article aims at highlighting basic Selenium commands that are used to perform actions on a web browser.